-I speak and teach about color, creativity, and my quilting techniques to quilters from all over the world, and one questions I get asked a lot is-- how do you come up with the ideas for all of these different quilts?
+I speak and teach about color, creativity, and my quilting techniques to quilters from all over the world, and one question I get asked a lot is-- how do you come up with the ideas for all of these different quilts?

 My answer-- I've given myself permission to make lots of "mistakes".